Waste & Recycling

 - No asbestos

-- Items are to be delivered to the Port Pirie or Crystal Brook Waste Transfer Stations during opening hours on Sunday 5th January and Sunday 2nd August 2020
+- Items are to be delivered to the Port Pirie or Crystal Brook Waste Transfer Stations during opening hours

 - Items accepted are listed in the definition of hard waste detailed below:

 - Hard rubbish is large items that cannot fit in a regular bin and are usually quite large.
-Items like fridges, washing machines, couches, cupboards, wardrobes, televisions, furniture computers, mattresses, building material and similar items.
+Items like fridges, washing machines, couches, cupboards, wardrobes, tyres, televisions, furniture computers, mattresses, building material and similar items.
 Hard rubbish disposal does not include recyclable items, green waste or regular household rubbish.